dingusdev/dingusppc/README.md

 ## Philosophy of Use

-While many other PowerPC emus exist (PearPC, Sheepshaver), none of them currently attempt emulation of PPC Macs accurately (except for QEMU).
+While many other PowerPC emus exist (PearPC, Sheepshaver), none of them currently attempt emulation of PowerPC Macs accurately (except for QEMU).

-This program aims to not only improve upon what Sheepshaver, PearPC, and other PowerPC mac emulators have done, but also to provide a better debugging environment.
+This program aims to not only improve upon what Sheepshaver, PearPC, and other PowerPC Mac emulators have done, but also to provide a better debugging environment.
 This currently is designed to work best with PowerPC Old World ROMs, including those of the PowerMac 6100, 7200, and G3 Beige.

 ## Implemented Features